 How to mine queries through S3

-Once you have crawled assets from a supported connector (Snowflake, BigQuery, and Redshift) you can mine query history.
+Once you have crawled assets from a supported connector, you can mine query history.

 To mine lineage from these sources from S3, complete the following steps.